Edinburgh-College-of-Art/vizblocks-website/_tutorials/civic_digits.md

 - When you are using multiple phones to gather emotion data from the face tracking app, **Phone Mapping** lets you choose which phone should control the blocks.
 Alternatively, if you turn on the *individual features* button then different phones can be assigned to each facial feature.

 ## Control Interface
-The control interface is designed for pupils to access from their phones, and can be found at [https://raspberrypi.local:1880/vizblock-controller/](https://raspberrypi.local:1880/vizblock-controller/).
+The control interface is designed for pupils to access from their phones, and can be found at [https://raspberrypi.local:1880/vizblock-controller/](https://raspberrypi.local:1880/vizblock-controller/){:target="_blank"}.
 Once the interface has loaded, you can select a VizBlock by its name (engraved on the base of the block).

 <img style="height:280px" src="{{ "/assets/images/civic_digits_controller.png" | prepend: site.baseurl }}" alt="Image showing the controller interface" />

 Once a block is selected, you can click **Test commands**, which allows you to send test commands to your block; or **Set behaviour**, which lets you decide how your block should respond to happiness or sadness.

 # Controlling the Blocks with the Face Tracking App
-1. On a phone or computer (connected to the VizBlocks WiFi network), go to [https://raspberrypi.local/face-tracker/#1](https://raspberrypi.local/face-tracker/#1).
+1. On a phone or computer (connected to the VizBlocks WiFi network), go to [https://192.168.4.1/face-tracker/#1](https://192.168.4.1/face-tracker/#1){:target="_blank"}.
 The **#1** at the end or this url specifies that we want this instance of the app to send data as if it was phone number 1.
-You can change this to whatever number you like, but make sure you go to the [admin interface](https://raspberrypi.local:1880/admin/) to specify which phone you want to use to control the blocks (Phone 1 is the default).
+You can change this to whatever number you like, but make sure you go to the [admin interface](https://192.168.4.1:1880/admin/){:target="_blank"} to specify which phone you want to use to control the blocks (Phone 1 is the default).
 2. Click **START!** to begin tracking.
 You should now see the blocks respond to your facial expressions (happy or sad).

 Phone numbers are designated by adding #[phone number] at the end of the face tracking url.
 So to set up a device as phone 1

+# Controlling the Blocks with Weather Datasets
+1. On a phone or computer (connected to the VizBlocks WiFi network), go to [https://192.168.4.1/face-tracker/dataset.html](https://192.168.4.1/face-tracker/dataset.html){:target="_blank"}.
+2. On the top dropdown menu, select a weather dataset (either Leuchars or London), and then click LOAD DATA.
+3. Click on a row in the weather data table to send that data to the VizBlock server OR press the play button in the bottom right corner to automatically cycle through the data.
+4. To view the data on the VizBlock Face, go to the [admin interface](https://192.168.4.1:1880/admin/){:target="_blank"} and select `Dataset` as the Data Source for Face 1 and/or Face 2.